How to Apply for Pre-Kindergarten at WS/FCS

 Your child will be screened using a developmental assessment designed to measure gross and fine motor skills, critical thinking skills, language development and learning disposition behaviors.
 We call this experience "playing games with a teacher."
 The assessment usually takes about 30 minutes.
 During this time parents will complete a survey to rate the child's self-help and social-emotional development.

-About half the district’s classroom spaces are reserved for children who demonstrate they will gain the most educationally from a high quality pre-K experience.
 Applicants are rank-ordered, offered placement, and when all classrooms in the county have been filled, a rank order wait list is maintained to fill vacancies as they occur.

-Families who apply April 1 or after
+Families who apply after April 3